hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 1. I﻿n order to setup the backend server, you will need:

-   * A fresh OS install on physical / virtualized server running Ubuntu 20.04 or Centos 7.9 leveraging any deployment mechanism of your choice.(e.g iLO, vagrant, etc.).
-You may even use this [vagrant file](https://github.com/Workshops-on-Demand/wod-backend/blob/main/install/Vagrantfile) to generate automatically a complete setup leveraging vagrant, libvirt and QEMU/KVM.
+   * A fresh OS install on physical / virtualized server running Ubuntu 20.04 or Centos 7.9 leveraging any deployment mechanism of your choice.(e.g. iLO, vagrant, etc.).
+You may even use this [vagrant file](https://github.com/Workshops-on-Demand/wod-backend/blob/main/install/Vagrantfile) to automatically generate a complete setup leveraging vagrant, libvirt and QEMU/KVM.
-   * A linux account with sudo priviledges on your linux distro.
+   * A Linux account with sudo priviledges on your Linux distro.
 Name it `install`

-   **Note:** In order to support 100 concurrent users :
+   **Note:** In order to support 100 concurrent users, you need:

    * 2 cpus or more machine
-   * 128 Gigas of Ram
+   * 128 GB of RAM
-   * 500 Gigas of Drive
+   * 500 GB of storage

      W﻿e are currently using a DL360 gen10 server on our different production sites.
 2. W﻿hen done with OS installation and preparation